New discoveries about Britain's stone circles

 Domestic debris was found on the site–hearths, animal bones, pottery shards.
 “The nomadic groups must have engaged in a variety of activities during summer occupation, such as social bonding, marriage, trade and ritual,” the authors note, cited in Scientific American.

-Professor Alex Bayliss, who have studied the stone circles on the Isle of Orkney, came to the same conclusion in 2017.
-According to her, none of the Neolithic communities lived at the sites, but the sites were used as a gathering place for festivals and to meet a partner.
+Professor Alex Bayliss, who has studied the stone circles on the Orkney Islands, came to the same conclusion in 2017.
+She claims that Neolithic communities did not live at sites, used them as a gathering place for festivals and to meet a partner.

 Orkney’s Standing Stones of Stenness, as well as the Callanish Stones on the Isle of Lewis, were believed to be constructed with astronomical phenomena in mind–like Nabta Playa.